2022–23 Kentucky Wildcats men's basketball team

 The 2022–23 Kentucky Wildcats men's basketball team represented the University of Kentucky in the 2022–23 NCAA Division I men's basketball season.
 The Wildcats, founding members of the Southeastern Conference, played their home games at Rupp Arena and were led by John Calipari in his 14th season as head coach.
+They finished the season 21–10, 12–6 in SEC play to finish in third place.
+As the No. 3 seed in the SEC tournament, they were upset in the quarterfinal round by Vanderbilt.
+They received an at-large bid to the NCAA tournament, where they defeated Providence in the first round before falling to Kansas State in the second round to finish the season with a final record of 22–12.